- What is fertilizer?

 Soil testing means sending a sample of your lawn soil to a laboratory to learn what levels of nutrients currently exist in your lawn.
 The test results also provide recommendations on what your lawn needs (in terms of pH, phosphorus, and potassium) to be healthy.
-Click here to view a list of soil testing laboratories in our region.

 To have a good looking lawn, do I need to fertilize?